astuka/investing-project/README.md

 # UPDATES

-2025/2/3 - Added a multiplier to the trailing stop so that ETFs wouldn't instantly sell within a few days.
+2025/2/3 - Added a multiplier to the trailing stop so that ETFs wouldn't instantly sell within a few days 2025/2/18 - Fixed a bug that would end the kelly weighting if an all positive or all negative array was detected